OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/docs.rst

 -----------------------------

 During this process, to get your docs to build properly, you may need access to a couple of things from within OpenMDAO:
-`openmdao/docs/utils` will get you things like our sourcedoc-building script, `generate_docs`, which will be called from conf.py, to create an organized set of source documentation.
+`openmdao.docs.utils` will get you things like our sourcedoc-building script, `generate_docs`, which will be called from conf.py, to create an organized set of source documentation.

-`openmdao/docs/exts` will get you access to our powerful custom extensions, including our Sphinx embedding library, including `embed_code`, and `embed_options`.
-Our code embedding tool will help you to include things into your documentation that will stay dynamically updated with the code in your project or in the OpenMDAO project.
+`openmdao.docs.exts` will get you access to our powerful custom extensions, like our Sphinx embedding library, including `embed_code`, and `embed_options`.
+Our code-embedding tool will help you to include things into your documentation that will stay dynamically updated with the code in your project and/or in the OpenMDAO project.
 To get access to these items, both in your local install and on CI, you can just import them from `openmdao.docs.exts` or `openmdao.docs.utils`.

 Here's how you might bring in an OpenMDAO extension, by importing it, and then adding it to your other extensions in conf.py: